stuti-rastogi/ml-stanford-solutions/README.md

 7. K-means clustering, PCA - Closest centroid means, principal component analysis
 8. Anamoly Detection, Recommender Systems - Collaborative filtering

-The assignment descriptions are included in the directory of each assignment.
+The assignment descriptions are available in the directory of each assignment.